-56E.
-Noelle and E.P.
-Neumann (eds), Jahrbuch der Öffentlichen Meinung 1968-1973 (Allensbach/Bonn, 1974), 533.
+&lt;sup>55 E. Noelle and E. P. Neumann (eds), Jahrbuch der Öffentlichen Meinung 1968-1973 (Allensbach/Bonn, 1974), 533.
 Still, the poll does not show whether the remaining proportion of the population was in favour of looser ties or no contact whatsoever.

-57Kloke, op. cit., 46-49.
+&lt;sup>56 Kloke, op. cit., 46-9.

-59Wienand, 'From atonement', op. cit., 201-35.
-Historian and psychologist Anton Legerer argues that the concepts of 'reconciliation' and 'atonement' were not clearly conceptualised in the texts of Aktion Sühnezeichen: A. Legerer, Tatort: Versöhnung.
+&lt;sup>58 Wienand, 'From atonement', op. cit., 201-35.
+Historian and psychologist Anton Legerer argues that the concepts of 'reconciliation' and 'atonement' were not clearly conceptualized in the texts of Aktion Sühnezeichen: A. Legerer, Tatort: Versöhnung.
 Aktion Sühnezeichen in der BRD und in der DDR und Gedenkdienste in Österreich (Leipzig, 2011), 54.
 Wienand reasons that this lack of clarity facilitated debates within Aktion Sühnezeichen around them.
-Wienand, 'From atonement', op. cit., 219.
+Wienand, 'From Atonement', op. cit., 219.

-60 ibia., 232.
-See also Evangelisches Zentralarchiv, Berlin (hereafter EZA) 97/396, Diary entry of the group Israel IV, 2 February 1965.
-Also quoted in C. Wienand, 'From atonement', op. cit., 220.
+&lt;sup>59 ibid, 232.
+See also: Evangelisches Zentralarchiv, Berlin (hereafter EZA) 97/396, Diary entry of the group Israel IV, 2 February 1965.
+Also quoted in C. Wienand, op. cit., 220.

-co-existence of 'public pieties' and 'private traumas' and silences.
-Public expressions of moral responsibility for the Nazi atrocities were repeated in West Germany.61 Breaking with the Nazi past also contributed to an attitude of self-restraint in the cultural diplomacy of West Germany in the Adenauer era (1949-1963) as well as the aforementioned Wiedergutmachung.62 However, such expressions of public piety usually lacked concrete references to the Nazi deeds.63 Similarly, 'self-defensive accounts' were manifest among West Germans in the post-war years: several individuals distanced themselves from the Holocaust by claiming that 'we never knew anything about it'.64 Even Germans who had worked at extermination camps asserted that they had not known and/or would have not been able to do anything in any case.65 Such an evasion co-existed with lingering anti-Semitism, even among some young West Germans.
-A survey collecting views of 13- and 14-year-old pupils, published in 1959, showed that around half of them preferred Jews to live in Israel than in Germany.66
+1960s witnessed a co-existence of 'public pieties' and 'private traumas' and silences.
+Public expressions of moral responsibility for the Nazi atrocities were repeated in West Germany.
+Breaking with the Nazi past also contributed to an attitude of self-restraint in the cultural diplomacy of West Germany in the Adenauer era (1949-1963) as well as the aforementioned Wiedergutmachung.
+However, such expressions of public piety usually lacked concrete references to the Nazi deeds.
+Similarly, 'self-defensive accounts' were manifest among West Germans in the postwar years: several individuals distanced themselves from the Holocaust by claiming that 'we never knew anything about it'.
+Even Germans who had worked at extermination camps asserted that they had not known and/or would have not been able to do anything in any case.
+Such an evasion co-existed with lingering anti-Semitism, even among some young West Germans.
+A survey collecting views of 13- and 14-year-old pupils, published in 1959, showed that around half of them preferred Jews to live in Israel than in Germany.

 This culture of evasion did not go unquestioned.
-Prominent leftliberal intellectuals, such as Heinrich Böll, had already spoken publicly about Nazi atrocities in the 1950s, explicitly addressing the Holocaust.
+Prominent left-liberal intellectuals, such as Heinrich Böll, had already spoken publicly about Nazi atrocities in the 1950s, explicitly addressing the Holocaust.
 A growing chorus of voices addressed National Socialism and the Holocaust in the 1960s.
 This shift occurred particularly in relation to trials concerning Holocaust-related crimes: namely, in the aftermath of the trial of the key Holocaust perpetrator Adolf Eichmann (1961) and in the context of the Auschwitz Trials in Frankfurt (1963-1965).
-Young West Germans were not necessarily impervious to anti-Semitism, and popular youth magazines such as Twen challenged their parent generation's role under National Socialism.67 Moreover, especially from 1967 onwards, New Left students construed Vietnam as 'a present representation of Auschwitz' and confronted 'their parents with the past'.68 Still, in doing so, they employed National Socialism and the Holocaust as metaphors for the political and cultural conflicts of the 1960s, rather than undertaking an empirical reconstruction of the historical
+Young West Germans were not necessarily impervious to anti-Semitism, and popular youth

-61M.
-Fulbrook, German National Identity after the Holocaust (Cambridge, 1999), 166-76; M. Fulbrook, Reckonings: Legacies of Nazi persecution and the quest for justice (Oxford, 2018).
+&lt;sup>60 M. Fulbrook, German National Identity after the Holocaust (Cambridge, 1999), 166-76; M. Fulbrook, Reckonings: Legacies of Nazi persecution and the quest for justice (Oxford, 2018).

-62J.
-Paulmann, 'Representation without emulation: German cultural diplomacy in search of integration and selfassurance during the Adenauer era', German Politics & Society, 25, 2 (2007), 168-200.
+&lt;sup>61 J. Paulmann, 'Representation without emulation: German cultural diplomacy in search of integration and self-assurance during the Adenauer era', German Politics & Society, 25, 2 (2007), 168-200.

-63Fulbrook, German National Identity, op. cit., 166-67.
+&lt;sup>62 Fulbrook, German Identity, op. cit., 166-7.
 See also A. Bauerkämper, Das umstrittene Gedächtnis: Die Erinnerung an Nationalsozialismus, Faschismus und Krieg in Europa seit 1945 (Paderborn, 2012), 209.
 Herf argues that there was some limited public reflection on the history of the Holocaust that contrasted with this culture of evasion: Herf, op. cit., 21-55.